nathan-barry/nathan.rs/content/_index.md

 ## Website: Things to Fix

-I am changing much on my site currently.
-Here are things to fix:
+I am in the process of completely redoing my website.
+Here are things I need to fix:
 - fix images on posts
 - fix all blog post formatting and content
 - add google tag